Elitefiree/Elitefiree/README.md

 + I listen to music (too many)
 + I make games (not many)
-+ people think im cool but i think the total opposite
++ people think im cool but i think the total opposite The last thing I have to say is...
+I use arch btw :3

 # WHAT
 WHAT?